chithakumar13/react-chat-bot/README.md

 ```
 import { Bot, BotConfig } from 'react--customizable-chat-bot'
 ```
-BotConfig has some default set of questions and styles which you can override
+BotConfig has some default set of questions and styles which you can override.

+## **Adding Validators to user response**
+If you need to validate user response , under each question we have a handlers where you can pass validators to validate user response and drive the chat accordingly.

+Validators can either be a regex or a function which returns boolean

 ```
 BotConfig.questions = [{'dob': {